Call to order: 01352 757777

 Role in the Diet

 Wheat bran’s defining characteristic is its high phosphorus relative to calcium content.
-While this has led to traditional caution, its inclusion can be beneficial when used to correct mineral imbalances in the total diet, particularly when forage and the daily bucket feed is high in calcium.
+While this has led to traditional caution, its inclusion can be beneficial when used to correct mineral imbalances in the total diet, particularly when forage and the daily bucket feed are high in calcium.

 Phosphorus plays essential roles in: